stokarenko/ruby-features/README.md

 end
 ```

-All feature definition helpers supports the conditions:
+All DSL methods support the conditions:
 ```ruby
 apply_to 'ActiveRecord::Base', if: :first_criteria do; end